-- Location and sector - we are seeking broad representation from across the UK and the academic, pharmaceutical, biotechnology, chemical and agrochemical sectors.
+- Location and sector - we are seeking broad representation from across the UK and Europe, as well as the academic, pharmaceutical, biotechnology, chemical and agrochemical sectors.

-Assessment of your suitability for the role will be made on the information provided in your application form and CV and also the balance of applicants’ expertise and interests.
+Assessment of suitability for the role will be made on the information provided in the application form and CV and also the balance of applicants’ expertise and interests.

 The NC3Rs values the diverse skills and experience of its Board members and is committed to achieving equality of treatment; all individuals shall have equal opportunities for advancement on the basis of their skills, aptitudes and abilities.

 The NC3Rs particularly welcomes applications from currently under-represented groups; female and ethnic minority candidates and from candidates with disabilities.

 Board members are expected to attend two (one day) Board meetings annually, usually in April and October.
 Participation in other activities, such as attending NC3Rs events and grant holder meetings, may be required.

 Board members will be appointed from 1 January 2020 for a three year term with a possibility of a further extension of up to two years at the discretion of the NC3Rs Board Chair.
 There will be an opportunity to review membership with the Board Chair during the first year of appointment if requested.

 Appointments are made in a personal capacity.
 It is essential that individuals should be able to commit the necessary time and attention to the role, and have the full support of their employer and organisation in doing so.

 Board members are expected to abide by the principles set out in the ‘Code of Practice for members of Council and MRC Boards’ and are required to declare any private, professional or commercial interests that might, or might be perceived to, conflict with the NC3Rs interests.
 Board members’ declaration of interests forms are published on the NC3Rs website.